gar13177/routine_tracker/README.md

 At this point, all of our hard work in setting up our local development server will start to pay off.
 Why?
 Because we will now be able to edit our VueJS and Django appliction source code and we will see changes reflected in both applications immediately without having to restart our docker containers.

 *Note*: this is our **development environemnt**.
 It will not be suitable for a production environment.
 Could it be used in a production environment?
-Probably?
+Probably.
 We can test that later.

 For now, let's focus on connecting our backend and frontend.
 First, let's add the following to our VueJS app: